zenml-io/zenml/docs/book/features/step-fixtures.md

 These special parameters are similar to [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html), and so we borrow that nomenclature for ZenML: We call them `Step Fixtures`.

-`Step Fixtures` are simple to use: Simply pass a parameter in with the right type hint as follows:
+`Step fixtures` are simple to use: Simply pass a parameter in with the right type hint as follows:

-## Using fixtures in Functional API
+## Using fixtures in the Functional API

 ```python
 @step